Learn what you need to support your calculations for pain and suffering and how to increase your total injury compensation.

 - Physical limitations, including the inability to play with your children or hug them

-- Loss of consortium (inability to be intimate with your spouse)
+- Loss of consortium (supportive relationship) with your family members

 - Any other emotional or psychological trauma